apmckinlay/insidesuneido/index.md

 Suneido is a dynamically typed language.
 Variables may hold different types at different times.

+Some types have multiple internal representations.
+Numbers can be either small integers or decimal floating point.
+Strings can be either simple strings, deferred concatenations, or exceptions (with an attached call stack).
+This is mostly invisible at the Suneido language level.

 **_cSuneido_**

 SuValue (see suvalue.h/cpp) is the base class for SuString, SuNumber, SuObject, etc. that are normally allocated on the heap and referenced by pointer.